zslucky/freelint/README.md

 That's all.

+## Know Issues
+1. As airbnb is using `eslint-plugin-imports`, this plugin need extra resolver for webpack if we add the reslove settings, now We added `eslint-import-resolver-webpack` as a tmp solution, but this plugin should add settings in `.eslintrc` to tell this resolver where it can find the webpack config.
+So If we need add reslove settings for webpack, we should add a file named `webpack.resolve.js` to `config` dir in project's root dir.

 ### How do I make the output all colorful and *pretty*?

 The built-in output is simple and straightforward, but if you like shiny things,